AashiDutt/LLM-Eval/experiments/exp3_hinting/README.md

 1. **Competitors hint has minimal effect on GPT self-bias**
    - GPT self-preference: 65.62% (Group 2) vs 64.38% (Group 4)
-   - Change: +1.25 percentage points (not significant)
+   - Change: +1.25 percentage points (minimal change)
    - GPT remains highly biased even when competitors are revealed
+   - The +1.25pp change is negligible, indicating competitors hint does not reduce GPT's strong self-preference

 2. **Claude shows slight increase in self-bias**
    - Claude self-preference: 36.25% (Group 2) vs 30.00% (Group 4)
-   - Change: +6.25 percentage points
+   - Change: +6.25 percentage points (slight increase)
-   - Still remains the least biased judge overall
+   - Still remains the least biased judge overall (closest to expected 33.33%)
+   - The increase is modest and Claude maintains relative impartiality

 3. **Gemini shows slight decrease in self-bias**
    - Gemini self-preference: 28.12% (Group 2) vs 33.12% (Group 4)
-   - Change: -5.00 percentage points
+   - Change: -5.00 percentage points (slight decrease)
    - Revealing competitors may help Gemini be more impartial
+   - This is the only vendor showing reduced self-bias with competitors hint

-4. **Overall pattern**: Revealing competitor identities (while hiding own) does not significantly reduce self-bias for highly biased models like GPT
+4. **Overall pattern**: Revealing competitor identities (while hiding own) does not significantly reduce self-bias for highly biased models like GPT.
+The effect is minimal across all vendors, suggesting that competitor awareness alone is insufficient to mitigate strong self-preference bias.

 ---